Frequent asked library questions answered:

 Computers

-All branches provide access to the library catalog, Internet access (Microsoft Edge and Google Chrome), Microsoft Office 365 (Word, Excel, Access, PowerPoint, Publisher) and Library Online Resources.
-Windows and Apple-Macintosh computers are available and accessibility settings and devices can be provided upon request.
+All branches provide access to the library catalog, Internet access (Microsoft Edge and Google Chrome), Microsoft Office 365 (Word, Excel, PowerPoint, Publisher) and Online Library Resources.
+Windows and Apple-Macintosh computers are available.
+Accessibility settings and devices can be provided upon request.

 The time limit on the public internet computers is 45 minutes.
 When you sign in to the computer, a clock will be displayed on the screen showing the time remaining in your session.
 If there is someone waiting for your computer, your session will end after 45 minutes.
-You will receive warnings at five minutes and one minute before your session ends so you have an opportunity to save or print any work.
-If there are other computers available, the PC Reservation system will extend the 45-minute session for another 15 minutes when it gets to the five-minute point.
+You will receive warnings five minutes and one minute before your session ends.
+Please save or print any work that you need.
+If there are other computers available, the PC Reservation system will extend the 45-minute session for another 15 minutes each time it reaches five minutes remaining.
 The computer will continue to extend the session as long as there are computers available.
 The time limit on the Express PC's is 15 minutes.

 At least one Express PC is available at all branches.
-These are intended for people who just need a short session to check something on the internet, send an email, or print a document.
-No library card is required to use an Express PC, patrons can just sign in using their initials to access these computers and they will be given a 15-minute session which cannot be extended.
+These are intended for people who just need a short, 15-minute session to check something on the internet, send an email, or print a document.
+No library card is required to use an Express PC.
+Patrons can sign in using their initials for a 15-minute session that cannot be extended.

 Consumer Reports